 Chemical peel.
 Sounds horrendous, right?
 I mean, who came up with that name?
-But, while the name doesn't exactly make you want to run out and book one, the effects are actually pretty impressive.
-So, what is a chemical peel, who are they suitable for, and what’s the recovery time of a skin peel like?
+But, while the name doesn't exactly make you want to run out and book one, skin peel results are actually pretty impressive.
+So, what is a chemical peel, who are they suitable for, and what’s the recovery time of a face peel like?
 Let’s (ahem) peel away the mystery.

 What is a chemical peel?

 Ok, so let’s get right down to it.
 A chemical peel - AKA a skin peel - is a type of treatment used to improve the overall appearance of skin by chemically exfoliating it and boosting new skin cell growth and collagen.